mcanlas/resume-review/README.md

 ## General tips

 - **Avoid hyperlinks.** Hyperlinks don't work if your resume is printed.
+Don't assume your interviewers are reading your resume digitally.
 - **Limit your resume to one printed page.**
   - If you're dead set on providing more information, make sure your resume is still functional as a single page (as if everything else got lost).
 Anything after the page should be specified as an addendum and lack critical information (which should have been on the first page)
 - **Use a professional e-mail address.**